Trebacz/Glasshousestore/wp-content/plugins/ecr-google-customer-reviews/readme.txt

 There is a setting for this plugin that allows you to choose the number of days that Google should wait before sending the email.
 This setting is called “Estimated Delivery (days)”.
 This is to make sure the survey goes out after the customer has received the item.

-Make sure you check that setting and wait that number of days for the email to come from Google.
+Please be aware that Google often will send the email 3-4 days after the amount of days that you provide in this setting.
+I think that is to give the customer ample time to use the product in order to be able to give a review.

 = Why does the email address appear html encoded on the survey opt-in? =